solunian/celeste-savefiles/README.md

 # Celeste Save Files :strawberry:

 What a great game!
 This is just to sync my save files from my desktop to my laptop.
 I'm using the itch.io version btw.
+I got this idea from Spencer at the [Outernet](https://github.com/hackclub/outernet)!

 ## Where is the Saves directory?